DUI Dismissals & Not Guilty Verdicts

 Dismissals are great, but the exception, not the rule.

 We love dismissals and not guilty verdicts on our DUI cases!
 They make both us, and our clients very happy.
-However, these are more than the exception than the the rule.
+However, these are more the exception than the the rule.

-We will talk to you about what happened on the night of arrest and review the police officer's report to see if there is anything that would require the judge to dismiss the case against you.
+We will talk to you about what happened on the night of the arrest and review the police officer's report to see if there is anything that would require the judge to dismiss the case against you.

 As the client you then have a difficult decision to make.
 Should you take the offer and minimize the risk?
 Or should you gamble and go to legal motions and hope that the judge agrees that the case should be dismissed?
-The hard part is that if you don't take the offer and the case is not dismissed by a judge at legal motions, the prosecutor generally takes the offer away and you are more likely to face a DUI conviction.
+The hard part is that, if you don't take the offer and the case is not dismissed by a judge at legal motions, the prosecutor generally takes the offer away and you are more likely to face a DUI conviction.

 As your lawyer, we will help you make this hard decision of whether to take the offer, fight the case in court.
+We are never afraid to fight a case and will always respect a client's decision to do so.

 Not Guilty - the best two words in the English Language.